marcogambetta/SHAHEEN-DAR/SEGY_CREATION_Guide.md

 ```
 The datum file has a very strict syntax and its encoding is based on position and the user must comply with that.

-THe datum file is composed of a header, immutable, that specifies keyword and its range of positions in the record.
+The datum file is composed of a header, immutable, that specifies the keyword and its range of positions in the record.
-The count of char is zerobased, this means
+The count of char is zero-based, this means
 that the first char is chara number 0, and corresponds to the ```RECORD CODE```
 Each keyword shows two digits: these are the position of the first and the last char that can be used to store the actual value in a record (line).